-Rings and other Indian Gifts
+Rings and Brooches

 © 2017 by Kristopher K. Townsend.
 Permission to use granted under the Creative Commons Attribution-Share Alike 4.0 International license.